 Question 3: “Describe your last boss.
 What did they do well that you appreciated?
-Were there areas in which they could have improved their leadership?”
+Were there areas in which they could have improved their management style?”

 Be careful here.
 This question is designed to evaluate how you navigate workplace tensions.
 While it’s important to be honest about the weaknesses of past employers, you must also be restrained in your tone.
 The hiring manager will be listening not just for what you say but with what attitude you say it.

-Question 4: “Whom did you work well with in your last place of employment?
+Question 4: “Whom did you work well with in your previous role?
 What do you think made you two a good fit?”